anthonyharrison/sbomaudit/README.md

 - Check that the file type is specified.

-- Check that a licence is specified and that the licence identified is a valid [SPDX Licence identifier](https://spdx.org/licenses/).
-Note that NOASSERTION is not considered a valid licence.
+- Check that a license is specified and that the license identified is a valid [SPDX License identifier](https://spdx.org/licenses/).
+Note that NOASSERTION is not considered a valid license.

+- Check that the license is an [OSI Approved](https://opensource.org/licenses/) license.

 - Optionally check that the license is allowed as specified in the ALLOW list

-- Optionally check that the licence is not included in the licenses specified in the DENY list
+- Optionally check that the license is not included in the licenses specified in the DENY list

 - Check that a copyright statement is specified.
 Note that NOASSERTION is not considered a valid copyright statement.